 You might be at 30% efficiency, maybe 50% efficiency.
 So you have 100% of muscle but when you’re recruiting your muscle and exercise, you’re only using 50% of your potential.
 But as you get stronger, as you get more reps in, as you do more workout, your efficiency goes up.

 You may be recruiting after 4 or 5, 6 weeks of strength training 70% of your muscle recruitment.
 In time as you train for lots of years, you can get up to very high muscle recruitment patterns, and then your body is also building a lot of muscles.
 You’re gonna get more efficient which is why you’re gonna get stronger quickly which is why you gotta log your weight.

 #4 Start Light.

-That’s the concept of progressive resistance.
+That’s the concept of progressive resistance at the beginning bodybuilding workout plan.
 When you hit your rep targets, you increase the weight on your next training session.
 This almost like begs the point as well as when you’re starting these initial workouts, start light.